trinhnguyen1810/CookAid/README.md

 3. Launch Xcode and complete the initial setup

 ### Step 2: Set Up Firebase
-The app requires Firebase for user authentication and Firestore database functionality.
-For more information, go to https://firebase.google.com/docs/ios/setup.
+The app requires Firebase for user authentication and Firestore database functionality:

 1. Sign in to the [Firebase Console](https://console.firebase.google.com/)
 2. Create a new project (or use an existing one)
 3. Add an iOS app to your Firebase project
-   - Use the bundle ID: `capstone.CookAid`
+   * Use the bundle ID: `com.vivian.CookAid` (or check the actual bundle ID in the Xcode project)
 4. Download the `GoogleService-Info.plist` file
-5. Add the file to the project root directory
+5. Add the file to the `CookAid/CookAid/` directory within the project
+6. After opening the project in Xcode, drag the file into the project navigator (make sure "Copy items if needed" is selected)

 > **Note:** For grading purposes, I've included my `GoogleService-Info.plist` file with the submission.
 Please use this file to test the app's functionality with my Firebase instance.

 ### Step 3: Configure API Key
-1. Open the file `CookAid/APIKeys.plist` in a text editor
+1. Open the file `CookAid/CookAid/APIKeys.plist` in a text editor (or navigate to it in Xcode after opening the project)
-2. Add your Spoonacular API key between the `<string></string>` tags.
-You should generate an API key through this website: https://rapidapi.com/spoonacular/api/recipe-food-nutrition/:
+2. Add your Spoonacular API key between the `<string></string>` tags:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">